Stem Cell Transplant

 - Chest pain

 For people who have an allogeneic stem cell transplant, there is a possible side effect called graft-versus-host disease (GVHD).
 This is when the donor's cells attack certain organs in the transplant recipient's body.
-GVHD can range from mild to life-threatening.5
+GVHD: can range from mild to life-threatening, and can happen either acutely (soon after the transplant) or at a later time.5

 Things to know about stem cell transplants